 The Fund meets the definition of an investment entity defined in IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures as it obtains funds from investors for the purposes of providing investment management services.
 Its business purpose, as set out in its offering documents, is to invest for returns from investment income and capital appreciation; and the performance of investments is measured and evaluated on a fair value basis.
-Further, the Fund effects multiple investments through its holdings in Royal Fidelity (Barbados) Investment Fund Limited - Fixed Income Fund.
+Further, the Fund effects multiple investments through its holdings in Royal Fidelity (Barbados) Investment Fund Limited - Fixed Income Fund and Royal Fidelity (Barbados) Investment Fund Limited - Equity Fund.

-IFRS 10 provides an exception to consolidation and equity method requirements for investment entities, with investment entities required to recognise investments in subsidiaries and associates at fair value through profit or loss.
-Accordingly, investments in subsidiaries and associates are recognised as financial assets at fair value through profit or loss and measured in accordance with the accounting policies disclosed in Note 2(e).
-These financial statements are the only financial statements presented by the Fund.
+IFRS 10 provide an exception to consolidation and equity method requirements for investment entities, with investment entities required to recognise investments in subsidiaries and associates at fair value through profit or loss.